newsuk/times-components/README.md

        work.
   4. go to http://localhost:7007

+## React-Native Remote Debugger

+The current React-Native version opens the url `10.0.0.2:8081` when remote debugging is enabled.
+This only works if this ip redirects to `localhost`.

+In order to remote debug react native app on via `localhost` you need to follow this particular sequence:

+1. `yarn storybook`
+2. navigate to `localhost:8081/debugger-ui`
+3. `yarn android` or `yarn ios`
+   * if android: `cmd+M` and enable Remote Debugging

 ### Fonts ⚠️

 In order to view the storybook on native, you'll need to fix broken fonts.
 This